ethereumjs/ethereumjs-monorepo/README.md

 ## Bootstrap Nodes

-There is no separate config files for bootstrap files like in the old ``ethereum-common`` lib but network-specific bootstrap nodes can now be found within the network param json files.
+There is no separate config files for bootstrap files like in the old ``ethereum-common`` library.
+Instead network-specific bootstrap nodes can now be found under the ``bootstrapNodes`` key within the network parameter json files, e.g. ``mainnet`` bootstrap nodes in ``./networks/mainnet.json``.

 ## Genesis States

-Network-specific genesis files (currently only ``mainnet``) can be found in the ``genesisStates`` folder.
+Network-specific genesis files are located in the ``genesisStates`` folder.

 Due to the large file sizes genesis states are not directly included in the ``index.js`` file but have to be accessed directly, e.g.: